QUALITY DECLARATION - SUMMARY

 ABS household and family projections are not intended as predictions or forecasts, and should not be considered as such.
 Rather, they are illustrations of growth and change in numbers of households and families in Australia that would occur if the assumptions were to prevail over the projection period.
 As future trends in living arrangements are unpredictable, three assumptions have been made regarding these, to illustrate a range of possible future outcomes.

-This publication contains notes on the assumptions and methods used to produce the household and family projections.
+This release contains notes on the assumptions and methods used to produce the household and family projections.
 It also contains Explanatory Notes, Appendices and a Glossary that provide information on the data sources, terminology, classifications and other technical aspects associated with these statistics.

 ABS household and family projections are available in a variety of formats on the ABS website under the 3236.0 product family.
 The formats available are: